 Cyberpunk 2077 trailer

 Cyberpunk 2077 has been in development for a long time, and there are a number of trailers available, with varying levels of story and gameplay details.
-At the time of writing, this is the most recent one is the E3 2019 Cinematic Trailer, which CD Projekt Red debuted on June 9, 2019:
+One of the best ones to watch is the E3 2019 Cinematic Trailer, which CD Projekt Red debuted on June 9, 2019:

 (Yes, this is the one with Keanu Reeves.
 Enjoy.)

 The rest of the trailers and behind-the-scenes videos can get pretty granular, depending on whether you're interested in story, gameplay, music or promotional events.
 So if you want to watch more, I'd recommend that you simply check out the official Cyberpunk 2077 YouTube channel.

 Cyberpunk 2077 Night City Wire

 Since E3 2020 won't be happening, developers are seeking alternative methods of sharing information about upcoming games with fan.
 CD Projekt Red has created the Night City Wire: a livestream that should give us another substantial dose of information about Cyberpunk 2077.

 The developers have been very cagey about exactly what Night City Wire is.
 There's also no solid information yet on the time of day that it will air, or where to watch it.
 But as the date approaches, the company will share more information about Night City Wire's availability.
 You can follow the @CyberpunkGame Twitter account if you want to stay on top of the news.